Use this dinner hash recipe to use up excess produce & meat!

 Living on a single income with 4 kiddos and a bunch of animals can make a family’s budget pretty tight.
 Our kids eat a ton so by the end of the month our pantry looks a little bare.
 No matter how much or how little we have we never go without a good meal.

-My go-to recipe when we have reached the bottom of the pantry is a dinner hash that is inspired by a meal that my mom made during my childhood.
+My go-to last minute dinner is a dinner hash recipe that is inspired by a comfort food meal that my mom made during my childhood.

 *Many of my veggies came from Misfit’s Market.
 You can read more about MM at the bottom of this post.